Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 | [Intel Xe SUper Sampling](https://github.com/GameTechDev/XeSSUnrealPlugin)  |  Intel XeSS enables an innovative framerate boosting technology supported by Intel Arc graphics cards and other GPU vendors.
 Using AI deep-learning to perform upscaling, XeSS offers higher framerates without degrading the image quality.  |

 # Access the Menu
-Press Num 2 In-Game to access my menu.
+Press Num ² In-Game to access my menu.
-Num 1 bring a menu by Nvidia for their DLSS3 Test Sample.
+Tab bring the old menu before I switch to CommonUI
-Tab bring a menu originally by Unreal Bench https://www.unreal-bench.com/unreal-engine but I modified the two menu and mixed them.
+Num 0 bring a menu originally by Unreal Bench https://www.unreal-bench.com/unreal-engine but I modified the two menu and mixed them.

+### What follow next in the old Readme that isn't finished

 # Conditions :
   - You can use this freely in you project